How long has it been since you have run a social media audit?

 - Brand and campaign hashtags

-Let’s say one of your goals is increasing engagement on Facebook, then you need to track KPIs like engagement rate, comments, likes, and shares.
+For instance, if one of your objectives is to increase engagement on Facebook, it’s essential to track KPIs like engagement rate, comments, likes, and shares.

-Here are some of the common and important social-specific metrics that you can include in the audit:
+What are some of the common and important social-specific metrics that you can include in the audit?

 - Account information